London City Airways: History

-In 1988, the airline was renamed as London City Airways so as to identify more closely with its base.
+In early 1988, the airline was renamed London City Airways Ltd. so as to more closely identify with its base.
 Orders were placed for three de Havilland Canada Dash 7, the final airframes of this type that were produced.
-They took up the recently released British Airways unused Concorde registrations G-BOAW, AX and AY.
 The two original aircraft were sold when the third aircraft arrived, but later in 1988, a further Dash 7 G-BOAZ was purchased from Maersk Air to increase the fleet to four aircraft.

-The airline was closed in 1990 following sustained financial losses.
-The aircraft were transferred to the parent British Midland Airways.
+The airline was disestablished in 1990 following sustained financial losses and all assets merged into parent airline British Midland Airways.

-Fleet

-London City Airways operated only one aircraft type: